AGEugenio/Design-of-a-Gesture-Controlled-Robotic-Arm-for-Dental-Operatory-Light-Self-Positioning-System/APP_Final/68_points/README.txt

 -------------------------------------------------------------------------------
 This 68-points folder is from https://github.com/GuoQuanhao/68_points
-*I can't upload the file, shape_predictor_68_face_landmarks.dat on this folder
-<br> you may get it from the said link
+*I can't upload the file, shape_predictor_68_face_landmarks.dat on this folder you may get it from the said link
 -------------------------------------------------------------------------------

 中文（Chinese）